 How do I get a bike for my child?

 Virtually all of our bikes are given away through a network of non-profits, community organizations, churches and schools.
+See the organization criteria here.
 We already work with about 150 of these organizations.
 The best way to get a bike is to contact one of these types of organizations in your neighborhood and ask if they are connected with FB4K.
 If not, ask them to consider getting involved with FB4K.
 Organizations can apply for bikes here.

 How do I donate a bike?